sharlynmuturi/AI-Stock-Portfolio-Optimizer/README.md

 *   Only **prices** are forecasted, **volatility/risk is not forecasted** — risk is derived from historical covariance.

-*   Model does not account for **macro events, news sentiment, or geopolitical risks** unless AI agents are used separately.

 ### 3\.
 Portfolio Optimization Limitations